dscmbm/StudyPods-v4.0/SP0424/readme.md

 <li><b>Text-to-Speech</b>: Converting summaries into audio format, making the content more accessible. </br></li>
 <li><b>Customizable Summary Length</b>: Allows users to select the desired summary length. </br></li>
 <li><b>Interactive Web-application</b>: We are working on both backend and frontend development using Streamlit.
 The application will provide an easy-to-use interface for all functionalities.  </br>
-This section contains the details about the  project made by the team.
 </ol>